-In this article, we’re going to see the various changes of our national flag since its very first inception in the year 1906.
-The evolution of our national flag has sailed through many ups and downs during the last century to get the recognition as the symbol of a free country.
+In this article, we’re going to see the various changes to our national flag since its very first inception in the year 1906.
+The evolution of our national flag has sailed through many ups and downs during the last century to get recognition as the symbol of a free country.

-Unofficial Flag Of India In 1906
+The Unofficial Flag Of India In 1906

 This is India’s first recognized unofficial flag that was made during our national struggle for freedom from the British empire.
-This unofficial flag of India’s pre-independence is said to have been hoisted on august 7, 1906 in the Parsee Bagan Square in present day Kolkata.
+This unofficial flag of India’s pre-independence is said to have been hoisted on August 7, 1906 in the Parsee Bagan Square in present day Kolkata.

-Despite the launch was only briefly covered by a few newspapers, it was a significant event in the history of India.
+Despite the launch being only briefly covered by a few newspapers, it was a significant event in the history of India.
 The flag was introduced as a result of the partition of Bengal in 1905 by the British.
-So, it was representing the independence movement (Swadeshi Movement) that sought to unite the multitude of castes and races within the country to fight against Britishers.
+So, it was representing the independence movement (Swadeshi Movement) that sought to unite the multitude of castes and races within the country to fight against the Britishers.

-The flag was composed of three horizontal strips of red, yellow and green as you can see from the image above.
-The green stripe on the uppermost contains eight white lotuses representing the eight main provinces of British India.
+The flag was composed of three horizontal strips of red, yellow, and green, as you can see from the image above.
+The green stripe on the uppermost contains eight white lotuses, representing the eight main provinces of British India.

-Actually, the said provinces were the administrative divisions of British governance in India, and collectively these states together were called the British India.
-The middle yellow segment had the words Bande Mataram written in Sanskrit language and the bottom red stripe had a half moon on the left and a shining sun on the right side.
+Actually, the said provinces were the administrative divisions of British governance in India, and collectively, these states were called British India.
+The middle yellow segment had the words “Bande Mataram” written in Sanskrit, and the bottom red stripe had a half moon on the left and a shining sun on the right side.

 The Berlin Committee Flag In 1907

-This edition of the flag has almost similar pattern except that the top strip had only one lotus but seven stars denoting the Saptarishis, also this is the very first flag that standardized the use of saffron color in the national flag.
+This edition of the flag has an almost similar pattern except that the top strip has only one lotus but seven stars denoting the Saptarishis.
+This is also the very first flag that standardized the use of saffron color in the national flag.

-Under the leadership of Bal Gangadhar Tilak and Annie Besant the following flag was introduced to the home rule movement to raise a voice demanding the status of a dominion within the British Empire.
+Under the leadership of Bal Gangadhar Tilak and Annie Besant, the following flag was introduced to the home rule movement to raise a voice demanding the status of a dominion within the British Empire.
 This home rule flag had five red and four green horizontal stripes.
-Interestingly the proportional aspect of the flag size was not square.
+Interestingly, the proportional aspect of the flag size was not square.

 The Unofficially Adopted Flag In 1921

-He proposed a flag with a spinning wheel at the centre to symbolise the progress of the nation.
-However it’s said that the idea of the spinning wheel was originally given by Lala Hansraj and Pingali Venkaiah.
+He proposed a flag with a spinning wheel at the center to symbolize the progress of the nation.
+However, it’s said that the idea of the spinning wheel was originally given by Lala Hansraj and Pingali Venkaiah.

 The Swaraj Flag In 1931

 The year 1931 was a significant landmark in the history of India’s national flag as it clearly stated that it no longer bore any communal significance.
 The colors in the flag now no longer represent the Hindu or Muslim majorities.

 The Chakra was placed in the middle of the white band.
-After all the proposed changes got approved, the flag was ultimately hosted on the 15th august 1947.
-Since then it’s been proudly serving as the national flag of India.
+After all the proposed changes were approved, the flag was ultimately hosted on August 15th, 1947.
+Since then, it’s been proudly serving as the national flag of India.

-Frequent Asked Questions
+Commonly Asked Questions

 Who made the first Indian flag?